Vladinator/wow-addon-candybuckets/README.md

 Features implemented:
 - Simple overview on zone and continent views.
 - Works with the default map, probably not with other map related addons.

-Any suggestions?
-Drop a comment and let me know! :)